PyTorch Beginner's Guide: From Zero to Deep Learning Hero

 Major tech companies and research institutions use PyTorch for both experimentation and large-scale deployment5.
 For example:

-• Meta (Facebook): Uses PyTorch internally for computer vision and natural language processing research.
+• Meta: Uses PyTorch internally for computer vision and natural language processing research, and stewards the framework through the PyTorch Foundation.

-• Tesla: Has reported using PyTorch for autonomous driving perception models.
+• Tesla: Has reported using PyTorch for autonomous driving perception (the multi-task "HydraNet" architecture used in Tesla Vision).

 These use cases highlight PyTorch’s flexibility from research to production environments.